Skip to contents

 groups <- c(rep(0, 22), rep(1, 22))

-# Performing the TWT for two populations
+# Performing the TWT for multiple populations

 TWT_result <- functional_anova_test(